May 12 2019 … I was coming home after my sophomore year of college.. in a depression, failing grades, falling out friendships, and low self esteem.

 As a Coastal Carolina University student I originally went in with the focus on marine science, now focusing on ‘journalism’/communications (still planning to incorporate marine science in my writing).

 At 21 years old I never thought I’d see the day where I’d publicly put myself out in this big, beautiful world of writing.
 I’ve always been a private person however, when it came to my writing I felt comfortable enough to share.

 From the age of 9 I knew that I always wanted to be a shark biologist this suddenly changed once I realized, that the content was not exactly what I wanted to focus on, and I was losing passion and interest, in the field it’s a different story but break it down and it’s much more complex than it seems at surface level.

 I completed 2 years of CCU in the marine science program until I knew I needed to change my major (my best skills are in communication, quick thinking/responding, and writing).

 I still have the love of marine science however, knowing I can enter the field by using my strengths gave me so much more hope.
 My current plan is to graduate with a degree in English, and hopefully work for a non profit.

-I also write for the online magazine HerCampus; check out my articles here.
+I previously was an author for the online magazine HerCampus; check out my articles here.